 By submitting this form, you consent to receive emails from A Sweet Thyme

-- Chocolate: Mix in chopped chocolate or cocoa powder to create chocolate coconut macaroons.
+- Chocolate Macaroons: Mix in chopped chocolate or cocoa powder to create a chocolate coconut macaroon.
 You can use dark chocolate, semi-sweet chocolate, milk chocolate, white chocolate, or even a combination of chocolates for the bottom.

 - Citrus Zest: Add zest from oranges, lemons, or limes to the coconut mixture to infuse a bright citrus flavor into the macaroons.
 This adds a refreshing twist to the classic coconut flavor.